 Our Analysis and Test Results

-The Rosa isn't the most comfortable model we tested, but it's decent and doesn't require much, if any, breaking in.
-Right away, we were happily jumping from rock to rock through rivers and across trails.
+The Rosa isn't the most comfortable model we tested, but it's decent and doesn't require much breaking in.
+With the help of the removable ankle strap, we found ourselves happily jumping from rock to rock through rivers and across trails.

-This is where the Rosa is really able to shine — the ankle strap takes this simple flip to another level.
+This is where the Rosa really shines — the ankle strap takes this simple flip to another level.

 For the sake of transparency, we do want to mention that, without the straps, the Rosa is not a particularly stable shoe.
-The footbed is a bit slippy if damp from water or sweat, and the main straps are a bit loose.
+The footbed is a bit slippy if damp from water or sweat.
 If you're going to be hiking around in the woods or on a riverbed, you'll want the ankle straps for sure.
-Those straps are the reason this shoe wins a Top Pick for Hiking and Scrambling award.
-We also had issues with the ankle strap loosening while hiking, but found that if we cinched the little rubber ring up close to the buckle that this didn't happen.
+Those straps are the reason this shoe wins an award.
+We also had issues with the ankle strap loosening while hiking, but found that if we cinched the little rubber ring up close to the buckle this didn't happen.

-Like support and stability, this category is a little bit of a mixed bag for the Rosa.
+Like support, this category is a bit of a mixed bag for the Rosa.
 With the ankle straps, it's fantastic because you are secured to the footbed and there's no worry of slipping off your shoe.
 Without the straps, however, traction is just so-so.

 The Astral is cute and versatile but still pretty sporty looking, so it landed about in the middle of the pack for style.